"Final Fantasy XVI" prologue to "Benedida" battle main line strategy - Breaking Latest News

 When she has half of her physical strength, she will start to launch “Gravel Rain” and “Tornado”.
 The former is a large rock throw, and the latter will suck the player into the center of the tornado, so that she can accurately use the straight line impact, so she must escape anyway Tornado attraction.

-When less than one-fifth of her physical strength is left, her “tornado” will evolve into a super-wide range plus an explosion technique, and finally it will be supplemented with a bird claw attack.
+When less than one-fifth of her physical strength is left, her “tornado” will evolve into a super-wide range plus explosion, and finally it will be supplemented with bird claw attacks.
 At this time, “Benedida” will be supplemented with bird claws for every attack, and will even use “catch”.
 Once caught, it will eat the next “tornado”.
 This battle is a hard one.
 If you feel that the difficulty is too high, you can consider equipping “automatic” accessories to reduce the difficulty.

 (to be continued)